Different Special Education Services

 Most parents and educators are aware of Individualized Education Programs (IEPs).
 While some may know about Section 504 plans, many in the special education community may not be fully aware of the distinction between the two.

-This article will discuss what an IEP and a 504 plan are and these distinctions.
+This article will discuss what an IEP and a 504 plan are and the distinctions between the two.

 An Overview on IEP and 504 Plan